JuhaniUri/commands-cheatsheet/PostgreSQL/README.md

 ```

 ### Create some random data
---this will generate ca 130MB of data, will run 4-8sec.
+It will generate ca 130MB of data, will run 4-8sec.
 ```
 CREATE TABLE schema_demo.demo_random1 AS SELECT s, md5(random()::text) FROM generate_Series(1,2000000) s;
 ```